 Recent scandals entangling the likes of Cambridge Analytica and Facebook have highlighted the abuse and exploitation of personal data.

-At one end of the line we have the content creators, authors, artists and publishers who are poorly rewarded by receiving not only the minimum income for their work but also artificial and contrived marketing information regarding their target audience.
+On the other hand, across the internet we have content creators, authors, artists and publishers who are poorly rewarded by receiving not only the minimum income for their work but also artificial and contrived marketing information regarding their target audience.

 On the other end, we have the consumer who has some limited access to the content and products they desire but are often swamped and misled by spam advertising and messaging constrained only by the agenda of the controlling entity.